solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 Overview
 ========

-It has been observed that validators under heavy RPC loads such as when serving getProgramAccounts calls can fall behind the network.
-To solve this problem, the Solana validator has been enhanced to support a plugin mechanism through which the information about accounts and slots can be transmitted to external data stores such as relational databases, NoSQL databases or Kafka.
+Validators under heavy RPC loads, such as when serving getProgramAccounts calls, can fall behind the network.
+To solve this problem, the validator has been enhanced to support a plugin mechanism through which the information about accounts and slots can be transmitted to external data stores such as relational databases, NoSQL databases or Kafka.
 RPC services then can be developed to consume data from these external data stores